Foxtrot Six

-Foxtrot Six is an Indonesian science fiction action film that premiered on February 21, 2019.
-The film was directed by Randy Korompis as his directorial debut, and co-produced with Mario Kassar, a veteran Hollywood film producer known for films such as Terminator 2: Judgment Day, and Manoj Punjabi under the production house MD Entertainment and Rapid Eye Pictures.
+Foxtrot Six is a 2019 English-language Indonesian science fiction action film written and directed by Randy Korompis in his directorial debut, and co-produced by Korompis, Mario Kassar, and Manoj Punjabi.
 The production of this film spent a budget of up to IDR 70 billion which was considered the largest for an Indonesian action film when it was released.
+The film was released on 21 February 2019.

-Despite being an Indonesian film, the language used in dialogues of this film is English, due to it being marketed internationally.
-This film stars Indonesia's top artists such as Oka Antara, Verdi Solaiman, Chicco Jerikho, Arifin Putra and Rio Dewanto.
+The film stars Oka Antara, Verdi Solaiman, Chicco Jerikho, Arifin Putra, and Rio Dewanto.
 The choreography of the fighting action in this film is handled by Iko Uwais' 'Uwais Team' fighting choreography team.